Harry Shamoon: Career

 In 1992 he became an Elected Member of the American Society for Clinical Investigation.

-From 1996 to 1999 Shamoon served on Board of Directors of the American Diabetes Association.
+From 1996 to 1999 Shamoon served on the Board of Directors of the American Diabetes Association.

 Shamoon serves on the JDRF International Medical Science Review Committee and the Scientific and Medical Advisory Group of the American Diabetes Association.
 Dr. Shamoon is a member of the Association of American Physicians, the American Federation for Medical Research, Federation of American Societies for Experimental Biology, the American Association for the Advancement of Science, Endocrine Society, the American College of Physicians, the American Physiological Society, and the New York Academy of Medicine.